karanpratapsingh/scale-etl/README.md

 ## Future Scope

+Potential areas of future development and improvement:

+- In partitions streaming without reading the entire file and creating a partition manifest.
 - Remove, Add or Derive a column from an existing columns.
 - View/stream any partition within a specified range.
 - RESTful interface for all core features.